zuyao1988/favorite-place/README.md

 To get the Tweeter result: http://localhost:5000/api/getEntries

+## Start application in DEV
-2.2 Run pgm in dev mode:
+2.2 To run pgm in dev mode, use the command below:
 ```
 node index.js
 ```